City of Brampton Logo

 The City of Brampton is at the center of North America's major transportation corridors, offering a central location to major highways and Toronto Pearson Airport for the quick and efficient moving of goods and services.
 It is a growing hub for business and economic growth and holds the title of Canada's largest inland port.

-Truck and freight storage facilities are only permitted on lands that are zoned to permit the storage of oversized motor vehicles and outside storage.
-Where outside storage is permitted, it is subject to specific requirements outlined in the City of Brampton Zoning By-law, and the application of all other Municipal By-laws.
+Commercial storage and parking operations are only permitted on lands that are zoned to permit the parking and storage of oversized motor vehicles and outside storage.
+Where outside storage is permitted as an accessory use and it complies with the provisions of the Zoning By-law, storage may only be located within the designated outside storage area; generally situated in a rear yard and screened from view from a street.

 To operate an outdoor storage yard or intermodal facility on lands that do not support the use, applicants may apply for a Zoning By-law Amendment, on a temporary or permanent basis.
 Land use changes for truck parking are no longer considered through Minor Variance Applications.